SixZeraAlan/DiallClone/README.md

 ```
 amplify pull
 ```
-### make a copy of the aws-exports.js named aws-exports-copy.js:
+### make a copy of the aws-exports.js named aws-exports-copy.js with in the root directory:
 Your aws-export-copy.js could be like this, and be sure to use module.exports in the last:

 const awsmobile = {